webman-php/webman-manual/resource/doc/en/components/validation.md

-# Validators
+# Other Validators

-There are many validators available in the composer that can be used directly, such as:
+There are many validators available in composer that can be used directly, such as:

-#### <a href="#webman-validation"> webman/validation</a>
+#### <a href="#webman-validation"> webman/validation (Recommended)</a>
 #### <a href="#think-validate"> top-think/think-validate</a>
 #### <a href="#respect-validation"> respect/validation</a>

 <a name="webman-validation"></a>
+# Validator webman/validation

-Webman's validation component, based on `illuminate/validation`, provides manual validation, annotation-based validation, parameter-level validation, and reusable rule sets.
+Based on `illuminate/validation`, it provides manual validation, annotation validation, parameter-level validation, and reusable rule sets.

 ## Installation